bjuppa/kingdom/development.md

 ### Generate static documentation site
 `npm run generate` builds the static documentation from `/nuxt` into `/docs` for deploy on GitHub Pages.
 Anything pushed to the `master` branch will be live on https://bjuppa.github.io/kingdom/

+### Release new version
+1. Tag a new version locally using [`npm version ...`](https://docs.npmjs.com/cli/version)
+2. Publish the new version using [`npm publish`](https://docs.npmjs.com/getting-started/publishing-npm-packages#how-to-update-the-version-number)
+3. Push with tags to git (effectively creating a release) using `git push --tags`